Celerity

 Range mappers must fulfill certain requirements in order to be considered valid.

-• A range mapper must be monotonous, meaning that the result for any given work item must not change depending on the other items, i.e., the given input chunk.
+• A range mapper must be monotonic, meaning that the result for any given work item must not change depending on the other items, i.e., the given input chunk.
 Given the kernel domain K, a buffer domain B and a range mapper r: K -> B, it must hold that for all a,b that are subsets of K: if a is a subset of b, then r(a) is a subset of r(b).
 In other words, if two chunks share one or more work items, their resulting data requirements must both include the requirements of the shared items.

 • A range mapper must never assume a particular number of chunks.
 Part of the reason range mappers exist in the first place is to alleviate users of having to think about how work and data is to be split.